suchipi/hex-engine/packages/website/docs/api-2d.md

    *
    * When you import an image in this way, it will be automatically
    * added to the build and included in the final build output.
+   *
+   * Available since version: 0.0.0
    */
   url: string;

   /**
    * The width of each "tile" in the sheet, in pixels.
+   *
+   * Available since version: 0.0.0
    */
   tileWidth: number;

   /**
    * The height of each "tile" in the sheet, in pixels.
+   *
+   * Available since version: 0.0.0
    */
   tileHeight: number;
 }): {
+  /**
-  /** The size of each tile in the sheet. */
+   * The size of each tile in the sheet.
+   *
+   * Available since version: 0.0.0
+   */
   tileSize: Point;

+  /**
-  /** Draw the tile at the specified index into the canvas. */ draw(
+   * Draw the tile at the specified index into the canvas.
+   *
+   * Available since version: 0.0.1
+   *
+   * In versions prior to 0.0.1, this method was named `drawSpriteIntoContext`,
+   * and had a different signature.
+   */
+  draw(
     context: CanvasRenderingContext2D,
     options: {